puppetlabs/gatling-puppet-load-test/NEW_README.md

 GROUP BY pe_build_number'

-### Set up Puppet Enterprise and Gatling but do not execute a gatling scenario
+### Set up Puppet Enterprise and Gatling but do not execute a Gatling scenario

 Another use for the performance task would be to record and playback a new scenario either for one-off testing, or for a new scenario that will be checked in and used.
 Additionally, you may just want to execute the setup standalone and then execute the tests later.